MineProjectZ/Applied-Energistics-2-Unofficial/austri3Fix.md

 - we demultiblocked the transition plane
 - transition plane doesn't collect items
 - legacy blocks aren't colorable
-- storage monitor doesn't display if it's upgraded
 - BlockLegacyDisplays don't rotate their faces correctly on the top and bottom
-- storage monitors all show the same item